Nuwara Eliya The Hill Country, Sri Lanka Travel Guide

 Wettest period due to monsoon.
 Persistent rain impacts outdoor plans.
 Fog is common.

-For hiking and outdoor activities like Horton Plains National Park, January to March have the best conditions with dry, clear weather.
+For hiking and outdoor activities like Horton Plains National Park, January to March have the best circumstances with dry, clear weather.
 Arrive very early to experience World's End before mist typically appears by 9:00 AM or 10:00 AM.

 Jan-Mar (dry, clear skies).